 Right/Below: This Gongoli mask from our collection is currently on display in the the African gallery of the North Carolina Museum of Art.

-Right/Below: Rick Powell (left), Professor of Art and Art History at Duke University, evaluates a Bundu mask for use in courses he teaches while Trevor Schoonmaker (right), the Nasher’s Deputy Director of Curatorial Affairs, considers the mask for the museum’s permanent collection.
+Right/Below: Rick Powell (left), Professor of Art and Art History at Duke University, evaluates a Bundu mask for use in courses he teaches while Trevor Schoonmaker (right), Director of the Nasher Museum, considers the mask for the museum’s permanent collection.

 Right/Below: Textile curators from the Gregg, Jordan Cao (left) and Mary Hauser (right), carefully inspect a Senufo mud cloth before deciding to accept it.